How to Take Berberine for Weight Loss

 Studies show berberine’s main mechanism of action related to weight loss is activating an enzyme called AMPK (AMP-activated protein kinase) [4].
 This enzyme is known as the “metabolic master switch” because it boosts your metabolism.
 AMPK is known to increase energy utilization, making your body burn energy more effectively and slowing down fat storage (i.e., it prevents you from gaining fat).
 When turned on, APMK also aids in balancing blood sugar levels and insulin levels, which are crucial in maintaining a healthy weight and better metabolism [4, 5].

-Can Berberine Help With Weight Loss?
+Does Berberine Help With Weight Loss?

 Berberine has repeatedly been found to aid in weight loss and improve markers related to metabolism, especially when paired with lifestyle adjustments [6].
 Research studies show berberine consumption (of 1 gram or more per day) led to weight loss results of about 4–5 pounds over the span of 8–12 weeks [6, 7].
 While that may not seem like a quick fix for rapid weight loss, slow weight loss over time lends to long-term results — keeping the weight off and not regaining it over time.

-Research shows that berberine can help you lose weight by shifting your metabolism in several ways:
+Research shows that berberine can help you lose weight by shifting your metabolism in several ways.

-Lipid regulation: can help regulate cholesterol, LDL, and HDL, leading to an improved lipid profile.
+In addition to improving glucose metabolism, berberine has a positive effect on lipid (fat) metabolism.
+Clinical studies have shown that berberine can reduce total cholesterol, LDL (“bad”) cholesterol, and triglycerides while slightly increasing HDL (“good”) cholesterol.
 It signals your cells to reduce fat storage, down-regulate fatty acid synthesis, and boost energy use [3, 4, 7, 10, 11].

 While the science shows that berberine is effective for weight loss, it’s not a miracle solution on its own.
-When berberine is taken in a formulation like Motus, it teams up with other research-supported ingredients, such as siliphos, alpha lipoic acid, taurine, and nicotinamide, to amplify weight loss.
+When berberine is taken in a formulation like Motus, it teams up with other research-supported ingredients, such as Siliphos®, alpha lipoic acid, taurine, and nicotinamide, to amplify weight loss.
 To see the best weight loss results, berberine (and Motus) should be paired with a healthy diet, exercise, and lifestyle.

 The effective dose of berberine is a range — many studies suggest 500 mg of berberine, taken 2–3 times daily (which amounts to 1–1.5 grams total per day).
 Some studies show 1.8g per day to be needed to have significant effects, while others still have higher dosage of 4–5g.